Party Identification and Its Implications

 Partisanship and Participation

-Party ties also mobilize people to become politically active.
-Just like loyalty to a sports team, attachment to a political party encourages a person to become active in the political process to support his or her side.
-The 2012 American National Election Studies found that turnout was 26% higher among strong partisans than among independents.
-In addition, strong partisans are more likely to try to influence others, to display campaign materials, to attend a rally, or to give money to a candidate during the campaign.
+Party ties also mobilize people to become politically active (McAllister, 2020).
+Just like loyalty to a sports team, attachment to a political party encourages a person to become active in the political process to support their side.
+For example, strong partisans were 10% more likely to vote in the 2017 German Bundestag elections, and they were several times more likely to participate in campaign events and twice as likely to try to persuade others on how to vote.
+In general, strong partisans are more likely to try to influence others, to display campaign materials, to attend a rally, or to give money to a candidate during the campaign.
 Partisanship functions in a similar way in other established democracies.
-Strong partisans voted at a higher rate in the 2009 German Bundestag elections, and they were several times more likely to participate in campaign events and twice as likely to try to persuade others how to vote.

 The contrasting situation is in new democracies where party ties are initially weak.
 This may limit the public’s involvement in elections, which might erode the legitimacy and representativeness of political parties.
 If these new citizens do not turn out at elections to support “their” party, democracy will generally suffer and party ties will take even more time to develop.
-So parties in new democracies face the challenge to create a fan base from scratch, and then get this group to participate and support electoral democracy.
+So parties in new democracies face the challenge of creating a fan base from scratch and to get this group to participate and support electoral democracy.

 Partisanship and Voting

-Party identifications also structure voting choices (Lewis-Beck, Jacoby, Norpoth, & Weisburg, 2008; Bartels, 2000).
+Party identifications also structure voting choices (Bartels, 2000; Lewis-Beck et al., 2008).
 Partisanship means that a voter has a predisposition to support his or her preferred party.
 Partisanship has been described as the basis for a “normal vote”—the vote expected when other factors in the election are evenly balanced.
 If other factors come into play, such as issue positions or candidate images, their influence can be measured by the change in preferences from initial partisan predispositions.
 For the unsophisticated voter, a long-term partisan loyalty and repeated experience with one’s preferred party provides a clear and low-cost cue for voting.
 Even for the sophisticated citizen, a candidate’s party affiliation normally signifies a policy program that serves as the basis for reasonable electoral choice.

-Generally, there is a very close relationship between party identification (PID) and voting in parliamentary elections (Berglund, Holmberg, Schmitt, & Thomassen, 2005).
-In the 2010 British House of Commons elections, for example, 84% of partisans voted for their own party.
+Generally, there is a very close relationship between party identification and voting in parliamentary elections (Berglund et al., 2005).
+In the 2017 British House of Commons elections, for example, 85% of partisans voted for their own party.
 The small number of elected offices in most established democracies and the party-centered nature of parliamentary campaigns tend to narrow the separation between partisanship and vote.

 The American voter, in contrast, has to cope with a vast number of candidates seeking a variety of offices at federal, state, and local levels.
 This encourages Americans to become conscious of a generalized tie to one party.
 The separation between attitudes and behavior is therefore most noticeable in American elections, especially when voters are asked to make serial choices for federal, state, and local offices.
 In highly visible and politicized presidential elections, candidate images and issue appeals have the potential to counteract partisan preferences.
-The success of Republican presidential candidates from Ronald Reagan to George W. Bush, for example, occurred because they attracted defectors from the Democratic majority as well as independents.
+The success of U.S. presidential candidates from both parties occurs because they attract some defectors from the rival party as well as independents.
 Similarly, the two-candidate runoff in French presidential elections is decided by the size of the vote the candidates can attract from parties other than their own.

 Systemic Effects of Partisanship